 Clever can connect you to a local and top-rated Partner Agent in Newark who will guide and support you throughout the entire home buying process.

-And by working with Clever you’ll be eligible for a home buyer’s rebate where you receive $1,000 on homes over $150,000 that can be used toward closing costs or moving expenses.
+And by working with Clever you’ll be eligible for a home buyer’s rebate where you receive cash back that can be used toward closing costs or moving expenses.
 Get in touch with Clever to learn more.